-You can expect to face behavioural questions when interviewing for a position at Amazon.
+You can expect to face behavioral questions when interviewing for a position at Amazon.
 These questions are designed to get a sense of how you have behaved in certain situations in the past and conclude if your responses are raising the bar or not.
-The bar, in this case are behaviours that your interviewers can expect to see from current Amazonians doing similar jobs at the same job level.
+The bar, in this case, is behaviors that your interviewers can expect to see from current Amazonians doing similar jobs at the same job level.

-Your Amazon interviewers want to know how you reacted in a particular situation, what behaviours you demonstrated and what you learned from the experience.
-The behaviours they need to see should align with Amazon’s 16 Leadership Principles.
+Your Amazon interviewers want to know how you reacted in a particular situation, what behaviors you demonstrated and what you learned from the experience.
+The behaviors they need to see should align with Amazon’s 16 Leadership Principles.

-This article will discuss some of the most common questions about behavioural interviews at Amazon that we get from candidates and provide answers that will help you prepare for your interview.
+This article will discuss some of the most common questions about behavioral interviews at Amazon that we get from candidates and provide answers that will help you prepare for your interview.

 In addition, GG was a qualified Amazon Bar Raiser – an independent decision-maker with veto power over the hiring manager in the Amazon interview process.
-GG and Evgeny had careers in multi-national Tech, FMCG and Retail companies before joining Amazon.
+Before joining Amazon, GG and Evgeny had careers in multi-national Tech, FMCG, and Retail companies.

 Finally, after leaving Amazon, Evgeny spent one year at Apple as an eCommerce lead in IMMEA (Apple’s developing markets organization).

 We created Day One Careers to provide everyone with expert Amazon interview preparation resources.
 We’re incredibly proud of our free and paid resources, and we encourage you to explore our blog and YouTube channel for more expert guidance.

 A behavioral interview is an opportunity for the interviewer to learn about your past behavior to understand how you might behave in the future.
 This type of interview is based on the premise that your past behavior indicates your future behavior.

 During the interview, you are expected to focus on the essential details of your professional situations and accomplishments.
 You’ll need to use the STAR Method to package these details into a coherent story.